brht0/catch_opencv_corrupt_jpeg/README.md

 ## How to run

 The repository includes a couple corrupt JPEG examples inside `corrupted/`.
 The demo script will run the checks on these images, which can be ran with: `python3 gnome_catch_std.py`.
+The script can be used as a reference for your applications.

 ## How it works